alemaulou/alemaulou/README.md

 🏡 I currently reside in the beautiful city of San Francisco.

-🌱 I work as a Lead CS Instructor @ Google Code Next! (https://codenext.withgoogle.com) and a Yoga Instructor @ CorePower Yoga!
+🌱 I work as a Lead CS Instructor @ Google Code Next! (https://codenext.withgoogle.com)

 🚴 Outside of tech and yoga, I enjoy to run, cycle, lift, and climb!